TPD Back Injury Claims: 100% No Win, No Fee Spinal Compensation

 What is considered a spinal cord or back injury?

 If you have a back injury, musculoskeletal, or spinal disorder, you could be defined as living with a disability.
-The Australian social security guide, guidelines to table 4 on spinal function state you must have a functional impairment when performing activities like turning or bending your neck, truck or back.
+The Australian social security guide, guidelines to table 4 on spinal function state that you must have a functional impairment when performing activities like turning or bending your neck, trunk or back.

 On the other hand, to meet the Social Security definition of disability, you must receive a diagnosis from a general practitioner, rehabilitation physician, rheumatologist, orthopaedic surgeon, or other pertinent medical specialist.